sugumar-MS/nodejs-filesystem/README.md

-#Steps to the application command process:
+#Steps to setup the application command process:

 - npm init